madison-4/simple_shell/README.md

 # Usage
 clone the repo
-compile the program using any posix compliant compiler e.g. using the gcc compiler
+compile the program using any posix compliant compiler.

+e.g. using the gcc compiler

 `gcc *.c -o shell`

 Then run it using the path to the executable `shell`

 It runs on Unix systems only.